siyanz/siyanz.github.io/_posts/2015-6-1-Feeling-Stories.md

 shortinfo: Using meaningful haptic signals to help young children better understand stories.
 year: 2015
 categories: [Publications]
+problem: Traditional story listening is losing its appeal to other entertainment technology such as video games.
+How can haptic feedback help children maintain interest in stories they listen to?
+goal: To design haptic feedback that fits in children's stories and helps them better focus on the stories they listen to.
 resources:
  - resource: Paper
    external-url: /resources/papers/Feeling-Stories.pdf